MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 ```
 You have your polity / replicator on the 15x6 Board ready to analyze.

-*pro tip:* try asking different LLMs with the same polity / replicator prompt.
-Gather the metric scores, evaluations, and share them with 2 or more LLMs.
-You'll see although there is variation there is also a deeper underlying convergence that the LLMs will be quick to notice.
-It's the inherent phase-space topolgy projected as geometry (which the LLMs see) in the replicator's data itself.
+*pro tip:* try asking severa LLMs with the same polity prompt.
+Gather the metric scores, evaluations, and share them with the other LLMs who scored and evaluated the metrics.
+You'll see variation with in the evaluations but there is also a deeper underlying convergence that the LLMs will be quick to notice.
+It's the inherent phase-space topolgy projected as geometry (which the LLMs can see) in the replicator's data itself.

 **LLM Scoring Workflow** -- using LLMs for scoring simulation analysis
 For quick score on polity, movement, corporation, or historical events, use a frontier LLM